mddocs/docs/security/disaster-recovery-plan-policy.md

 #### Compliance Measurement

-The Cloudback's Support Team will verify compliance to this policy through various methods, including but not limited to, periodic walk-thrus, video monitoring, business tool reports, internal and external audits, and feedback to the policy owner.
+The Mddocs's Support Team will verify compliance to this policy through various methods, including but not limited to, periodic walk-thrus, video monitoring, business tool reports, internal and external audits, and feedback to the policy owner.

 #### Exceptions

-Any exception to the policy must be approved by the Cloudback's Support Team in advance.
+Any exception to the policy must be approved by the Mddocs's Support Team in advance.

 #### Non-Compliance